dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/1-what-are-adapters.md

 ## No one ever: "Aren't all databases the same?"

 There's a huge amount of work that goes into creating a database.
-At a high level, here's the "layers" that go into a data base (outermost inwards):
+At a high level, here's the "layers" that go into a database (outermost inwards):
 - SQL API
 - Client Library / Driver
 - Server Connection Manager